EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 );
 ```

-If Facebook, Twitter, WhatsApp, SMS or Email is not available, the errorCallback is called with the text 'not available'.
+If Facebook, Twitter, Instagram, WhatsApp, SMS or Email is not available, the errorCallback is called with the text 'not available'.

 If you feel lucky, you can even try to start any application with the `shareVia` function:
 ```html